New Columbus, Pennsylvania: Demographics

 The racial makeup of the borough was 100.00% white.
 Hispanic or Latino of any race were 1.40% of the population.

-There were 86 households, out of which 31.4% had children under the age of 18 living with them, 60.5% were married couples living together, 9.3% had a female householder with no husband present, and 25.6% were non-families.
-22.1% of all households were made up of individuals, and 11.6% had someone living alone who was 65 years of age or older.
-The average household size was 2.50 and the average family size was 2.94.
+There were eighty-six households, out of which 31.4% had children under the age of eighteen living with them, with 60.5% living together as married couples, 9.3% documented as a female householder with no husband present, and 25.6% which were documented as non-families.
+Additionally, individuals 22.1% of all households were made up of individuals with 11.6% that had someone living alone who was sixty-five years of age or older.

+The average household size was 2.5 and the average family size was 2.94.

-In the borough the population was spread out, with 25.1% under the age of 18, 5.1% from 18 to 24, 31.2% from 25 to 44, 18.6% from 45 to 64, and 20.0% who were 65 years of age or older.
-The median age was 36 years.
-For every 100 females there were 87.0 males.
-For every 100 females age 18 and over, there were 96.3 males.
+Within the borough, the population was spread out, with 25.1% of residents who were under the age of eighteen, 5.1% who were aged eighteen to twenty-four, 31.2% who were aged twenty-five to forty-four, 18.6% who were aged forty-five to sixty-four, and 20.0% who were sixty-five years of age or older.

+The median age of residents was thirty-six years.
+For every one hundred females there were eighty-seven males.
+For every one hundred females who were aged eighteen or older, there were roughly ninety-six males.

 The median income for a household in the borough was $38,594, and the median income for a family was $39,844.
-Males had a median income of $31,250 versus $21,071 for females.
+Males had a median income of $31,250 compared with that of $21,071 for females.
 The per capita income for the borough was $15,981.

-None of the families and 2.7% of the population were living below the poverty line, including no under eighteens and 8.7% of those over 64.
+Only 2.7% of the population lived below the poverty line.
+None of those living in poverty were under the age of eighteen or living with families; however, 8.7% of those who were documented as impoverished were aged sixty-four or older.

-The population of New Columbus was 222 as of 2017.
+As of 2017, the population of New Columbus was 222.

+Education

+The school district is Northwest Area School District.